Zen Master Seung Sahn

 Zen Master Dae Kwang

-Zen Master Dae Kwang is an ordained monk and Abbot of the Kwan Um School of Zen in Providence, Rhode Island.
-In addition, he is the Guiding Teacher of the Great Lake Zen Center, as well as other centers throughout the world.
+Zen Master Dae Kwang is an ordained monk and former Abbot of the Kwan Um School of Zen in Providence, Rhode Island.
+In addition, he is the Guiding Teacher of the Great Lake Zen Center.
+He currently resides in Singapore.